idvorkin/idvorkin.github.io/_posts/2015-12-12-humans-are-underrated.md

 ---

 As robots become better then humans at most things, what roles will be left for humans?
-Thes kills for those roles will be: Empathizing, collaborating, leading,and building relationships.
+What skills are required for those roles?
+Empathizing, collaborating, leading,and building relationships.

 The top roles for humans will be:
     * Places we want a human to be accountable (judge, lawyer, politician).